BlissRoms-x86/Documentation/configuration/Configuration-through-Command-Line-Parameters.md

 # Configuration Through Command Line Parameters

-Bliss OS (and Bliss-Bass) utilizes the an expanded configuration layer, our Broad Apparatus Support System (Bass for short) allows one generic .iso to be configured through kernel command line parameters on a per-device basis.
+Bliss OS (and Bliss-Bass) utilizes an expanded configuration layer, our Broad Apparatus Support System (Bass for short) allows one generic .iso to be configured through kernel command line parameters on a per-device basis.
 This allows end users to fine tune the performance of the OS to the capabilities of the device.

 ## Intro to Kernel Command Line Parameters